gauthamkolluru/gauthamsk.me/content/Literature/It-s-time-to-watch-Zindagi-Na-Milegi-Dobara-Dobara.md

 </i>
 </center>

-At the end of the film I end up feeling at least some what better with some rejuvenated confidence, hope and energy.
-I just realised that even writing about it cheers me up.
+It is with this inspiring poem the film ends with that leaves me in an at least comparatively positive note with some rejuvenated confidence, hope and energy.

 Aakhir (after all), *Kab tak giney, hum dhadkane, dil jaise dhadke dhadakne do*...!